 - During an illness such as pneumonia, heart attack, or stroke

 - When nausea or vomiting occur

 The following tests or exams will help you and your doctor monitor your diabetes and prevent problems caused by diabetes:

 - Check the skin and bones on your feet and legs.

-- Have your A1c test (Hemoglobin A1c) done every 6 months if your diabetes is well controlled.
+- Have an A1C test done every 6 months if your diabetes is well controlled.
 Have the test done every 3 months if your diabetes is not well controlled.

 - Visit your eye doctor at least once a year, or more often if you have signs of diabetic eye disease.